gentee/eonza-docs/en/index.md

 # Software for script management

 Free, open source cross-platform program for working with scripts and automating actions on the computer.

-Status: **Beta version**.
-The release version is expected at the end of September 2020.

 * It does not require installation.
 Save the program to any directory and run it.
 * Free, cross-platform, open source.